gatesch/example-php-sti-helloworld/README.md

 # PHP source to image Helloworld Example

-This is an example php application, which can be deployed to APPUiO using the following commands
+This is an example php application, which can be deployed to OpenShift using the following commands

 ## How to deploy